bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 ## Setting up the Fossilised-Birth-Death Skyline analysis

-As with the exponential coalscent model, many of the features we will need in our XML file are not yet implemented in BEAUti, but we will start our analyses by creating template XML files in BEAUti.
+As with the piecewise exponential growth coalscent model, many of the features we will need in our fossilised-birth-death XML file are not yet implemented in BEAUti, but we will start our analyses by creating template XML files in BEAUti.

 ### Creating the Analysis Files with BEAUti